 Alyssa Bustamante And Her Troubled Childhood

 Alyssa’s grandparents consequently took legal custody of her and her three younger siblings in California.
-To get away from their former lives, the kids moved to a rural, ranch-like property in St. Martins, Miss., just west of Jefferson City, the state capital.
+To get away from their former lives, the kids moved to a rural, ranch-like property in St. Martins, Missouri, just west of the state capital of Jefferson City.

 Despite the setbacks of her parents, Alyssa became an A and B student in high school.

-Alyssa was a normal kid, by all appearances.
-Her grandparents provided a stable home where Alyssa’s parents could not.
+Alyssa was a normal kid by all appearances and her grandparents provided a stable home where Alyssa’s parents could not.
 Friends said Alyssa would write poems and joke around.
 She regularly attended church at the Church of Jesus Christ of Latter-Day Saints where she participated in several youth activities.

 “Well she was obviously on the anti-depressants,” her friend said.
 “We always would go upstairs and she’d be like, ‘Oh I need to take my medicine.'”

 Alyssa Bustamante’s Twitter feed talked about how she hated authority.
 One post read, “Bad decisions make great stories.”
 She listed her hobbies on YouTube and MySpace as “killing people” and “cutting.”
 She also posted a YouTube video where she tried to get two of her brothers to try to touch an electrified fence.

 Then, on Oct.
 21, 2009, Alyssa brought her darkest fantasies to light.

 Four houses down from the Bustamante family lived nine-year-old Elizabeth Olten.
 She often came over to play with Alyssa and her siblings.
 On the night she was killed, Elizabeth’s mother says she begged to go over to Alyssa’s house to play.